williamholland/project_leibniz/README.md

 integral calculus.
 Within each section there are 4 levels which are defined as:

-1. Level one: The difficulty is approximately aimed at people who are very new to calculus.
-Problems only involve two variables i.e. IGCSE extended maths or equivalent
+1. Level one aimed at people who are new to calculus.

-2. Level two: The difficulty is approximately designed to challenge gifted 16 year olds i.e. IGCSE additional maths or equivalent
+2. Level two is designed to challenge advanced secondary students and beyond.
+For example an IGCSE additional maths student.
+You should be familiar with problems involving related rates of change.

-3. Level three: The difficulty is aimed at A-level, IB maths students or equivalent
+3. Level three is aimed at motived secondary level students and beyond.
+    For example A-level further maths or IB higher level.
+It involves complex numbers, parametric curves and implicit curves.

-4. Level four: This is for people looking to sharpen their skills prior to begining university
+4. Level four is aimed at people looked to develop motivation for university level material.
+It involves ODEs and PDEs.

 Contribute
 ==========